 No page charges will be levied to authors for the publication of their article.
 However, the authors may decide for some paid-for editorial services such as open access publication and/or a faster overall publication for their article(s).

 QUICK TRACK PUBLICATION

 For this journal an optional fast publication fee-based service called QUICK TRACK is available to authors for their submitted manuscripts.
 Authors who opt for this fee-based service do not have to pay any additional page charges.

-  The author will be charged US $300 (non-refundable processing fee) on receipt of the agreement form of quick track to partially cover the cost incurred for expedited processing of the submitted manuscript.
-Later, the full Quick Track publication fee (US$ 690 per composed page charges) will be payable before online publication of the article.
-However, if the article is rejected at the peer-review stage, then the US$ 690 per composed page charge will not apply.
+The author will be initially charged a small fee on receipt of the agreement form for Quick Track publication to partially cover the initial costs incurred for expedited processing of the submitted manuscript.
+Later, the full Quick Track publication fee (US$ 690 per article charge) will be payable in advance, after acceptance of the manuscript, before online publication of the article.
+However, if the article is rejected at the peer-review stage, then the US$ 690 per article charge will not be charged.

 Please note that whether the author opts for the QUICK TRACK facility or not, standard reviewing practices will be followed, which will not in any way affect the acceptance or rejection of the manuscript by the reviewers.

-  Authors who have availed QUICK TRACK service in a BSP journal will be entitled for an exclusive 30% discount if they again wish to avail the same services in any Bentham journal.
+Authors who have availed QUICK TRACK services in a BSP journal will be entitled for an exclusive 30% discount if they again wish to avail the same services in any Bentham journal.

 Bentham Science offers a 50% discount off the Quick Track Publication Fee for manuscripts of all corresponding authors who reside in countries which are categorized as low-income economies by the World Bank.
 To see if you qualify to the discount, please refer to the complete list of these countries click here.

 Bentham Science offers three major services related to its publications:

 Subscription services (to subscribers, institutes, libraries, customers, etc.): Involving access to published content based on certain charges for corporates, academic institutes, and individuals.